coot/cmdalias_vim/README.markdown

 VIMRC
 -----

-To configure aliases on startup you haveto add the following lines to your vimrc file:
+To configure aliases on startup you have to add the following lines to your vimrc file:
 ```viml
 augroup VIMRC_aliases